 Tanhaiyan’s Barun Sobti To Write & Star In A Web Film

-The Tanveer Bookwala's web film will go on floor soon.
-Regarding the film, Tanveer told IWMBuzz that it is a unique love story and an emotional thriller.
+The web film, to be backed by Tanveer Bookwala, will go on floors soon.
+The producer told IWMBuzz that the film will be a unique love story and an emotional thriller.

 Tanveer was quoted by the entertainment portal as saying, "Barun is pretty much our in-house star.
 And if I have my way, he will be in everything we make.
 When he came to us with this idea, I was blown away.
 And I instantly commissioned the writing."